CMPS-2200/recitation-03-solving-recurrences/README.md

 Pretty cool, huh?

-You can also convert from markdown to pdf. `convert.sh` is provided for you to convert your `answers.md` to `answers.pdf`.
-As the comment in the script says, you will need to install pandoc and latex, but its pretty convenient to be able to do so.
-You do not need to submit you answers in PDF format, but you may if you like.
+You can convert from markdown to pdf. `convert.sh` is provided for you to convert your `answers.md` to `answers.pdf`.
+As the comment in the script says, you will need to install pandoc and latex, but its worth it!
+You do not need to submit your answers in PDF format, but you may if you like.

 [Clone]: https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository
 [cheatsheet]: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet